Fearless Critic

 (512) 442-8402

-The little things are just right, too.
-Oh, what beans, porky bits of goodness!
-Yellow rice is rich, flaky, exactly what it should be.
-Even the salsa, spicy yet sweetly vegetal, is a little miracle, as if fresh tomatoes had somehow been located in the middle of a Texas winter.
+Instead, try the spectacular homemade flour tortillas with soft, sultry barbacoa; or fajitas, full of profound flavors of marinade and char.
+And oh, what beans, porky bits of goodness!
+Even the salsa, spicy yet sweetly vegetal, is a little miracle, as if fresh tomatoes had somehow been located in the middle of a Texas winter…which we will still brave to eat al pastor from that humble cart.